Azure/azure-relay/samples/hybrid-connections/dotnet/README.md

 - [**Reverse Proxy**](./hcreverseproxy/README.md) - The Reverse Proxy sample shows how to build a simple reverse proxy that allows exposing existing web sites and services through the Relay.
+- [**ASP.NET**](./aspnet/README.md) - The ASP.NET sample is an hosting extension for
+ASP.NET Core, allowing ASP.NET Core based sites and services to be hosted behind the Relay.